Melanie Griffith Talks Battling Addiction, Antonio Banderas, And Her Cosmetic Surgeries

 A post shared by MELANIE (@melanie_griffith57) on

-Melanie said that she isn’t dating but she does enjoy going out with her girlfriends.
+Melanie said that she isn’t dating, but she does enjoy going out with her girlfriends.
 One of those girlfriends is the Kardashian’s matriarch, Kris Jenner.

 “We became best friends,” Griffith said.
 “She is so much fun, so smart, so normal and so loving.
 She is unbelievable like when I had my back operation, she was there bringing me chopped salad.
 We just went to Aspen together last week.”